 Understand Family Violence Intervention Orders (FVIOs), how they work, how to support your client through court processes, what happens if an order is breached and how they interact with family court orders.

-Gain theoretical and practical knowledge about the family law process to improve the support and information you provide to victim survivors of family violence navigating the family law system including parenting and property disputes.
+Gain practical knowledge about the family law process to improve the support and information you provide to victim survivors of family violence navigating the family law system including parenting and property matters.

 Gain an understanding of child protection law and practical tips for supporting victim survivors of family violence to navigate child protection legal processes including providing timely legal information on child protection matters and your client’s rights and responsibilities.